bdomars/hist-temps/README.md

 # hist-temps
-Fetch historical temperature data from FMI
+Fetch historical temperature data from FMI's overly complicated WFS endpoint for Open Data availability.

 Hihly specialized (read: hardcoded) app to run on our office pi and periodically fetch outside air temperature to our air quality monitoring solution.
 Currently expects to fetch all data to a bucket called 'fmi' in Influxdb2.